jeseong77/PolXR/README.md

 * Ross Ice Shelf (RIS)
 * Petermann Glacier (PG or Petermann)

-The Home Menu scene is mostly empty except for an XR menu that allows users to load one of the other scenes (`HomeMenuEvents.cs`).
+The Home Menu scene is mostly empty except for an XR menu that allows users to load one of the other scenes.
 <img src="https://github.com/qaziashikin/polAR/blob/Summer/images/homeMenu.png?raw=true"      alt="Home Menu"      style="float: left; margin-right: 10px;" />
 <br />